brandyquinlan/PAIR/README.md

 One of the most important parts of a collaborative project is setting, following and regularly comparing against a User Story and Acceptance Criteria.
 Pair's build criteria is listed as follows:

+---
-### User Story
+## User Story

 > AS AN authenticated user
 > I WANT to use an app to locate food and drink recipes
 > SO THAT I can do meal planning

+---
-## Aceptance Criteria
+## Acceptance Criteria

 > As an authenticated user...
 > WHEN I log into the app
 >   THEN I can explore food or drink recipes
 >
 > WHEN I am looking for a specific dish
 >   THEN I can use a search box to pull recipes related to my search terms
 > WHEN I select a cuisine
 >   THEN I can see an image and short descriptions for 10 different results for that cuisine
 > WHEN I select a specific dish
 >    THEN I see a the ingredients, prep-time estimate, and instructions
 > WHEN I find a recipe that I want to use again
 >   THEN I can save that recipe in the app
 > WHEN I am done with a saved recipe
 >   THEN I can click a delete button to remove it from the list
 >
 > WHEN I am looking for a specific drink
 >   THEN I can use a search box to pull recipes related to my search terms
 > WHEN I select a category
 >   THEN I can see an image and short descriptions for 10 different results for that drink category
 > WHEN I select a specific drink
 >    THEN I see a the ingredients, prep-time estimate, and instructions
 > WHEN I find a recipe that I want to use again
 >   THEN I can save that recipe in the app
 > WHEN I am done with a saved drink
 >   THEN I can click a delete button to remove it from the list

+---
-### Wireframe Examples: Early Creative Processing
+## Wireframe Examples: Early Creative Processing

 ![Wireframe: Version 1](assets/wireframes/wireframe_v1.png)

 Creating a wireframe to mock up UI design for the initial build helps nail down the main components and functionality a project requires.
 We start with Version 1, a simple concept of a single page.
 In our following development sessions we decided to build out secondary pages for generated results and saved "favorites."
 The Version 2 wireframes below demonstrate these changes.

 ![Wireframe: Version 2: Landing Page](assets/wireframes/wireframe_v2_landing.jpg)